-To sum up…remember those stats I cited about the average starting salary Millennials can expect?
+To sum up…remember those stats I cited about the median starting salary Millennials can expect?
 Let’s not diss somebody with low income and/or low income potential for failing to manage money like they’re a professional football player.

 Because by doing so you’re falling into the “If you’re poor if it’s your own fault” trap without admitting there might also be systemic problems in play—the same ones affecting every one of us, in fact, and not just Millennials.
 Isn’t that argument a little simpleminded?

 Dude, we’re ALL screwed unless we work together.

 And so much for that.
 Just remember that Boomers and GenX’ers alike are pressuring Millennials to simultaneously:

 1. Engage in heavily materialist practices like buying high-end motorcycles with borrowed money,

 2. Emulate anyone whose freakish success has guaranteed them a shot at financial respectability,

 3. Meet retirement savings targets that not even the average Baby Boomer can, and